SomeWeekendReading/someweekendreading.github.io/_posts/2025-07-16-vaccine-writing-hard.md

 This topic is hard enough for me that I want to get it all out at once, and not suffer through writing like this over and over, at least for a while.
-So buckle up: we're going through 29 scientific papers today.
+So buckle up: we're going through 33 sources, mostly scientific papers, today.

 ## The Reality of The Vaccines